singhpreet89/ecommerce-api/README.md

 # Ecommerce API
-This is a minimal sample API for an Ecommerce Application.
+A demo API for an Ecommerce Application.

 ## Installation and Requirements
 1. Install [Composer](https://getcomposer.org/download/)